koolreport/instant/README.md

 Sometimes, we need to show some tables or charts in our page but setting up the whole KoolReport, despite of ease, causes trouble and is not convenient.
 The `Instant` package allows us to create report or widget instantly everywhere without setting up a full report.

+Beside `Instant` package can help you to export any file whether it is `html` or `php` to PDF and other formats.

 # Installation

 1. Download and unzip the zipped file